 Trekking Tour Companies

 Among the local porters we talked too, the companies were mentioned as treating their porters fairly.
-However, this list below doesn’t mean that the other tour operators are not considerate but we did not hear them names from local folks.
+However, this list below doesn’t mean that the other tour operators are not considerate, but we did not hear their names from local folks.

 - Karakoram Adventure Holidays

 - Alpine Club

 The Pakistani Government takes the security of foreigners very seriously, to the point of sometimes being smoldering.
 During our two months in Pakistan, we did not feel unsafe at all, but we did have to follow through required check-points and mandatory police escorts in some locations (the latter around Chitral and the Kalash Valleys).

 Trekking requires another level of security, and the government is imposing a trekking permit for “expeditions,” treks that go over high passes, glaciers, and that are overall in potentially challenging conditions.
 The licenses are for both the trekkers and the tour operators safety alike.
 Part of the permit involves securing proper wages and working conditions for the porters and supporting team of any of these long treks.

 Pakistan Travel Tips: Hushe Valley